Atom-Foundry/atom-foundry-research/README.md

 * We Described One Brand to the Model, Real or Invented.
 It Recommended That Brand Anyway.
 * Ask Like You're Googling It, and the AI Recommends the Brand 15.6 Points Less
 * Say It Yourself, and the Model Picks You 67.5% of the Time.
 A Third Party Only Gets 51.1%.
+* Specific Claims Add 15.7 Points in Spec Driven Categories.
+They Cost Nearly 5 in Trust Driven Ones.
+* Give It the Better Rating, and It Wins 91% of the Time
+* Mention It Was Featured Somewhere, and It Wins 85% of the Time.
+Bring In a Rating, and It Nearly Disappears.
+* Claim the Brand Is Widely Known, and It Wins 80% of the Time.
+Bring In a Rating, and the Edge Is Nearly Gone.
+* The Cited Source Changes.
+The Winner Almost Never Does.
+* Two Signals Get You Most of the Way There.
+A Third Barely Helps, and Format Doesn't Move It at All.
+* We Turned the Same Facts Into Bullets.
+The Model Cited Fewer of Them.

 ## Category Reports